Olympus Academy Trust

 How much will I get to train?

-There are three types of funding available for teacher training – depending on your circumstances, you could receive all three:
+There are three types of funding available for teacher training – depending on your circumstances:

-- Extra financial support if you’re a parent, have an adult dependant or a disability
+3. Extra financial support if you’re a parent, veteran or if you have an adult dependant or a disability

 Public Transport